 - Wire Strippers, Pliers, and Wrench – These tools will be used to strip the copper grounding wire and to connect it to the grounding rod and your generator’s grounding bolt.

 - Hammer or Mallet – You’ll need a heavy, blunt object to drive the copper grounding wire into the ground.
 Depending on the terrain, a shovel or spike may also come in handy.

 Step 1: Hammer in the Copper Grounding Rod

-The copper grounding rod should be hammered into the ground or buried at least 8 feet deep.
+The copper grounding rod should be hammered into the ground or buried at least 8 feet deep (although you can buy a 4 foot rod, but 8 is standard for home installations).
 This depth ensures that any electrical discharge from the grounding rod won’t electrocute people standing on the surface.
 If you are in rocky or difficult terrain, the rod can be hammered in at an angle of up to 45 degrees.

 Step 2: Connect Copper Wire to Grounding Rod

 Use your wire strippers to strip out about six to 12 inches of insulation off one end of the copper wire.
 Then wrap this around the top of the grounding rod, using your pliers to make sure it is wound tightly around the rod.